miki151/keeperrl_wiki/Creature/Body/Body.md

 * ADOXIUM: Affected by fire, immune to living ailments

+In KeeperRL, creatures possess a diverse range of body types that are characterized by multiple traits.
+These traits encompass attributes, body parts, preferred limbs for combat, sensory and physical abilities, magical powers, permanent buffs and debuffs, breeding capabilities, mobility, appearance, and proficiency in various skills.

-- The categories of creatures in this section are examples of how all the body characteristics may work out in practice, but the underlying data relating to a creature is far more sophisticated.
+The examples of body types presented in the section below illustrate how various physical characteristics may manifest in practice, not just in terms of material composition.
+However, it's important to note that the underlying data pertaining to a creature's body is more intricate than these simplified categories.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")